mailpoet/mailpoet/readme.txt

 The Premium version adds the following features:

 * For each newsletter, see which subscribers opened it and which links got the most clicks
-* Removes the small MailPoet logo in the footer of your emails
+* Removes the small MailPoet logo in the footer of your emails - _only in paid plans_
-* Same day support (Monday to Friday)
+* Same day support (Monday to Friday) - _only in paid plans_
-* Send to over 1,000 subscribers with your own sending method (host, SendGrid, Amazon SES)
+* Send to over 1,000 subscribers with your own sending method (host, SendGrid, Amazon SES) - _only in selected paid plans_

 = MailPoet Sending Service =
 **MailPoet Sending Service is free for your first 1,000 subscribers (pay as you go afterwards).
 [Read More](https://www.mailpoet.com/free-plan/)**